dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 needs, but you are required to make a change to that image in the future.

-For example you may need to update a library that your application is using or patch a vulnerabilty for a third party service.
+For example you may need to update a library that your application is using or patch a vulnerability for a third party service.

 And lets say several months goes by and the change will not be done by you, but by another developer that didn't build this image himself.